Arthur Brooke (entrepreneur): Brooke Bond & Co.

+In the early 1870s Brooke opened a warehouse in a London and shops in Liverpool, Leeds, London, Bradford and a few stores in Scotland.
+The company headquarters were established in 1872 at 129 Whitechapel High Street in London.
+When the British trade industries were hit by the long depression, Brooke Bond was forced to close their stores in London and Scotland.
+Arthur Brooke had considered moving to New Zealand, before deciding to sell his products to wholesale grocers.
+While this helped in further expanding the business, Brooke Bond ceased to hand-deliver their packets of tea directly to customers.

+The business expanded to the Indian market as Brooke Bond Red Label in 1903, where the brand remains popular to this day.

+Arthur Brooke remained the chairperson of Brooke Bond & Co., before retiring in 1910.
+His son Gerald Brooke took over the business as chairperson, later purchasing a new warehouse on Whitehorse Street, Leeds and a signing a sixty-eight-year lease on St. Dunstan's Hill, London, the registered office of the company.

 Personal life

-Brooke was married to Alice Young daughter of William Young a naval officer, in 1875.
-They first lived in Stonebridge Park, Willesden then moved to Bedford park, then Kensington later bought a country house near Dorking.
-The couple had four children Gerald, Justin, Neville, and Rupert and two known grandchildren namely John and David, who were all involved in the company.
-Brooke also had a younger sister named Agnes Bushell (née Brooke), who went on to marry Alfred Thomas Bushell who previously worked in Brooke's Liverpool shop.
-Bushell emigrated to Australia and founded the Bushells Tea Company.
-Brooke died on 13 April 1918 in Dorking due to acute tuberculosis and pneumonia.
-A Blue Plaque was donated in his honour by Brooke, Bond & Co in 1966 which can be seen at his birthplace in 6 George street, Ashton-under-Lyne.
+Brooke married Alice Young, the daughter of naval officer William Young, in 1875.
+They first lived in Stonebridge Park, Willesden before moving to Bedford park, Kensington and later buying a country house near Dorking.
+The couple had four children: Gerald, Justin, Neville, and Rupert, and two known grandchildren, John and David, who were all involved in the company.
+Brooke also had a younger sister named Agnes Bushell (née Brooke), who went on to marry Alfred Thomas Bushell, a former employee in Brooke's Liverpool shop.
+Bushell later emigrated to Australia and founded the Bushells Tea Company.

-Arthur Brooke in Brooke, Bond & Company Ltd.

-In 1869 Brooke opened his first own shop and named the business Brooke Bond & Company at 29 Market Street, Manchester where he sold tea, coffee and sugar.
-He added the name Bond even though there was no Mr Bond because he liked the sound of it, hence the name stayed.
+Brooke died on 13 April 1918 in Dorking of acute tuberculosis and pneumonia.
+A Blue Plaque was donated in his honour by Brooke Bond & Co in 1966, and adorns his birthplace at 6 George Street, Ashton-under-Lyne.